eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/concepts.rst

 Overview of Dynamic Types
 =========================

-This section describes the classes related to dynamic types, and that are used through the rest of the documentation.
+This section describes the classes related to dynamic types that are used through the rest of the documentation.
 At the bottom of the section you can also find a short example using the functionality.

 Involved classes